 The FAA released a fact sheet on State and Local Regulation of Unmanned Aircraft Systems (UAS).

-The FAA also released their Law Enforcement Guidance for Suspected Unauthorized UAS Operations and their Law Enforcement Reference Guide, both of which can be found on the FAA's Law Enforcement webpage.
+The FAA also released their Law Enforcement Guidance for Suspected Unauthorized UAS Operations and their Law Enforcement Reference Guide, both of which can be found on the FAA's Public Safety and Government webpage.

 The National Conference of State Legislatures has information on current UAS state laws.